Trends

 In Conversation: Key Findings from the Heartland Report

-In this conversation, industry experts break down key findings in the recently released Farmland Values: The Heartland Report.
-Watch the full video for the biggest takeaways on Midwest farmland value trends.
+Industry experts break down key findings in the recently released Farmland Values: The Heartland Report.
+Watch the full video for the biggest takeaways.

 In this conversation, our director of data science, Dr. Aaron Shew, and VP of business development, Ben Maddox, break down key findings in the recently released Farmland Values: The Heartland Report (available here).
 This report leverages actual transaction data to offer insights on farmland value trends between Q1 of 2022 and Q2 of 2023.